CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+Creates a copy of everything in the repository, so another user can make changes without changing the upstream repository

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+Save the repository to our own computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you want to suggest changes to someones repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see previous changes made to the repository.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to Github.

 ## Question 14